Atlas975/Notes/Cybersecurity/SecurityManagement/Security_threats.md

 	- The history of previously successful attacks, successful or not
 	- The complexity needed for a successful attack
 	- The cost of an attack (eg how well known)
-- This is also necessary when trying to maintain an appropriate level of security.
-This understanding of the likelihood is essential for maintaining an appropriate level of security and for making informed decisions on resource allocation.